AdamB-P/SpendSmart/README.md

 # Basic Overview
-$pendSmart is a program that intends to suit your core financial needs.
+SpendSmart is a program that intends to suit your core financial needs.
 With a variety of tools, establishing a budget to ensure security should be a breeze.
 It's built using both Java & JavaFX libraries.

 # Who We Are
 Our team is the Finance Friends!
 We consist of the following members: